Xcel Energy's response to COVID-19 Learn More

-Don’t touch the line, equipment, or anyone or anything in contact with them.
-Instead, clear the area immediately and contact Xcel Energy’s emergency number: 1-800-895-1999.
+Do not touch the electric lines or anyone or anything in contact with them.
+Instead, clear the area immediately and contact Xcel Energy’s emergency number: 800.895.1999.
+Call 911 in an emergency.

-If you're inside a vehicle and a fallen power line is resting on or near your vehicle, stay in the vehicle (external link) until first responders clear the scene.
-Learn more.
+If you're inside a vehicle and a fallen power line is resting on or near your vehicle, do NOT get out.
+Stay in the vehicle until first responders can safely clear the scene.

-One quarter of all hits to Xcel Energy’s natural gas and electric lines happen because someone didn’t call 8-1-1 before digging.
-One free, easy call gets your utility lines marked AND helps protect you from unnecessary injury or expense.
+Many of today's electric lines are buried underground and could run right through your yard.
+One free, easy call gets your utility lines marked AND helps protect yourself from unnecessary injury or expense.
 Contact 811 to have buried utility lines marked by a professional before beginning any digging projects, such as planting a tree, installing a mailbox or building a deck.
 Once the lines are identified, respect the marks and avoid digging near them.
 The line may be shallower than you think due to natural shifts in the ground.

-Be aware that you might have natural gas and electric lines on your property that you own (e.g. outdoor grills, propane lines, dog fencing) that will not be located.
+Be aware that you might have electric or natural gas lines on your property that you own (e.g., outdoor grills, propane lines, dog fencing) that will not be located.